stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 $$r_2(b_2,b_{avg})=\left(320-b_2\right)p(b_2,b_{avg})\int_{160}^{b_2}\textrm{d}x\textrm{ }\rho(x).$$

-We can first plot the optimal second bid as a function of the average second bid by extremizing the above function with respect to $b_2$ at each $b_{avg}$:
+We can first plot the optimal second bid as a function of the average second bid by maximizing the above function with respect to $b_2$ at each $b_{avg}$: